 On July 18, 2016, Sabre GLBL entered into a series of amendments to our Amended and Restated Credit Agreement (the "Credit Agreement Amendments") to provide for an incremental term loan under a new class with an aggregate principal amount of \$600 million (the "Term Loan A") and to replace the Prior Revolver with a new revolving credit facility totaling \$400 million (the "Revolver"), both of which mature in July 2021.
-Principal payments on the Term Loan A are due on a quarterly basis equal to 1.25% of its initial aggregate principal amount during the first two years of its term and 2.50% of its initial aggregate principal amount during the next three years of its term.
-The applicable margins for the Term Loan A and the Revolver are 2.50% for Eurocurrency borrowings and 1.50% for base rate borrowings, with a step down to 2.25% for Eurocurrency borrowings and 1.25% for base rate borrowings if the Senior Secured Leverage Ratio (as defined in the Amended and Restated Credit Agreement) is less than 2.50 to 1.00.
+Principal payments on the Term Loan A were due on a quarterly basis equal to 1.25% of its initial aggregate principal amount during the first two years of its term and 2.50% of its initial aggregate principal amount during the next three years of its term.
+The applicable margins for the Term Loan A and the Revolver are 2.50% for Eurocurrency borrowings and 1.50% for base rate borrowings, with a step down to 2.25% for Eurocurrency borrowings and 1.25% for base rate borrowings, with a step down to 2.25% for Eurocurrency borrowings and 1.25% for base rate borrowings if the Senior Secured Leverage Ratio (as defined in the Amended and Restated Credit Agreement) is less than 2.50 to 1.00.
 The Term Loan A and the Revolver included an accelerated maturity of November 19, 2018, if on November 19, 2018 the Prior Term Loan B and Incremental Term Loan Facility had not been repaid in full or refinanced with a maturity date subsequent to July 18, 2021.
 As a result of the Term Facility Amendment, this refinancing has occurred.
 The amount of the Revolver commitments available as a letter of credit subfacility was set at \$150 million.